Emmy Noether: Refuge at Bryn Mawr and Princeton

 Bryn Mawr College provided a welcoming home for Noether during the last two years of her life.

-As dozens of newly unemployed professors began searching for positions outside of Germany, their colleagues in the United States sought to provide assistance and job opportunities for them.
+As dozens of newly unemployed professors began searching for positions outside Germany, their colleagues in the United States provided assistance and job opportunities for them.
 Albert Einstein and Hermann Weyl were appointed by the Institute for Advanced Study in Princeton, while others worked to find a sponsor required for legal immigration.
-Noether was contacted by representatives of two educational institutions: Bryn Mawr College, in the United States, and Somerville College at the University of Oxford, in England.
-After a series of negotiations with the Rockefeller Foundation, a grant to Bryn Mawr was approved for Noether and she took a position there, starting in late 1933.
+Noether was contacted by representatives of two educational institutions: Bryn Mawr College, in the U.S., and Somerville College at the University of Oxford, in England.
+After a series of negotiations with the Rockefeller Foundation, a grant to Bryn Mawr was approved for Noether and she took a position there in late 1933.

 At Bryn Mawr, Noether met and befriended Anna Wheeler, who had studied at Göttingen just before Noether arrived there.
-Another source of support at the college was the Bryn Mawr president, Marion Edwards Park, who enthusiastically invited mathematicians in the area to "see Dr. Noether in action!"
+Another source of support at the college was Bryn Mawr's president, Marion Edwards Park, who enthusiastically invited mathematicians in the area to "see Dr. Noether in action!"

-During her time at Bryn Mawr, Noether formed a group, sometimes called the Noether girls, of four post-doctoral (Grace Shover Quinn, Marie Johanna Weiss, Olga Taussky-Todd, who all went on to have successful careers in mathematics) and doctoral students (Ruth Stauffer).
+At Bryn Mawr, Noether formed a group, sometimes called the Noether girls, of four post-doctoral (Grace Shover Quinn, Marie Johanna Weiss, Olga Taussky-Todd) and doctoral (Ruth Stauffer) students.
 They enthusiastically worked through van der Waerden's Moderne Algebra I and parts of Erich Hecke's Theorie der algebraischen Zahlen (Theory of algebraic numbers).
-Stauffer was Noether's only doctoral student in the United States, but Noether died shortly before she graduated.
-She took her examination with Richard Brauer and received her degree in June 1935, with a thesis concerning separable normal extensions.
+Stauffer was Noether's only doctoral student in the U.S.; Noether died shortly before she graduated.
+She took her examination with Richard Brauer and received her degree in June 1935, with a thesis on separable normal extensions.
 After her doctorate, Stauffer worked as a teacher for a short period and as a statistician for over 30 years.

 In 1934, Noether began lecturing at the Institute for Advanced Study in Princeton upon the invitation of Abraham Flexner and Oswald Veblen.
 She also worked with Abraham Albert and Harry Vandiver.
-She remarked about Princeton University that she was not welcome at "the men's university, where nothing female is admitted".
+She said of Princeton University that she was not welcome at "the men's university, where nothing female is admitted".

-Her time in the United States was pleasant, as she was surrounded by supportive colleagues and absorbed in her favorite subjects.
+Her time in the U.S. was pleasant; she was surrounded by supportive colleagues and absorbed in her favorite subjects.
 In mid-1934, she briefly returned to Germany to see Emil Artin and her brother Fritz.
 The latter, after having been forced out of his job at the Technische Hochschule Breslau, had accepted a position at the Research Institute for Mathematics and Mechanics in Tomsk, in the Siberian Federal District of Russia.

 Many of her former colleagues had been forced out of the universities, but she was able to use the library in Göttingen as a "foreign scholar".
-Without incident, Noether returned to the United States and her studies at Bryn Mawr.
+Without incident, Noether returned to the U.S. and her studies at Bryn Mawr.